vocascan/documentation/README.md

 2. With python

-   If you already have python installed you can use the `http.server` module to server the static `docs` folder.
+   If you already have python installed you can use the `http.server` module to serve the static `docs` folder.

    ```bash
    cd docs && python -m http.server 3000